 - 5* Hôtel Régent Petite France & Spa (exceptional location in a 17-th century mill – see the image below).

 For more affordable luxury in the city center, check out these popular hotels:

 - 4* Novotel Strasbourg Centre Halles

 - 3* ibis Styles Strasbourg Centre Petite France

 Other great accommodation options, a bit further away from the center:

 - 4* Hôtel Athena Spa (indoor pool)

 - 3* Holiday Inn Express Strasbourg Centre (one of the top picks in the mid-budget range)

 - 4* Le Jean-Sébastien Bach.
 We stayed at this hotel with kids and it was perfect for a family stay.
 The hotel is located a bit outside the city center, it has big family rooms, a car parking (which was one of the reasons we stayed here), and the beautiful quiet location just next to the park de l’Orangerie.
 There is a good Italian restaurant just next to the hotel too.

 So, this is our guide to Strasbourg with kids.
-If you are in this area, you should know that there are many other nice places to visit with kids.
+If you are in this area, you should know that there are many other nice places to visit close to Strasbourg with kids.